eclipse-hono/hono/site/content/api/Command-And-Control-API.md

 There is also a description of Command & Control [at the conceptual level]({{< ref "/concepts/command-and-control.md" >}}) and the [Getting Started]({{< ref "/getting-started.md" >}}) guide contains a walk through example.

-{{% note %}}
-The Command & Control API has been added in Hono 0.6.
-Prior versions do neither support nor implement it.
-One-way commands have been added in Hono 0.8.
-{{% /note %}}

 # Operations

 The following API defines operations that can be used by *Business Applications* to send commands to devices over an AMQP 1.0 Network.